FreeRide: Harvesting Bubbles in Pipeline Parallelism: Evaluation

 \subsubsection{Side task workloads.}

-We implement 3 types of side tasks: model training, graph analytics, and image processing using both iterative and imperative interfaces of \bb{}. \emph{Model training} side tasks include ResNet18, ResNet50, and VGG19.
-We use the out-of-the-box models from PyTorch~\cite{pytorch_developers_models_nodate} and implement the training procedure ourselves. \emph{Graph analytics} side tasks are adapted from Gardenia~\cite{xu_gardenia_2019}.
+We implement 3 types of side tasks: model training, graph analytics, and image processing using both the iterative and the imperative interfaces of \bb{}. \emph{Model training} side tasks include ResNet18, ResNet50, and VGG19.
+We implement the training procedure using out-of-the-box models from PyTorch~\cite{pytorch_developers_models_nodate}. \emph{Graph analytics} side tasks are adapted from Gardenia~\cite{xu_gardenia_2019}.
 It includes PageRank (PR) which is based on the PageRank algorithm~\cite{page_pagerank_1999} and Graph SGD (SGD) which uses stochastic gradient descent to solve matrix factorization~\cite{koren_matrix_2009}, both using the Orkut dataset~\cite{yang_defining_2012}.
-The \emph{image processing} (Image) side task resizes an input image and adds a watermark, which we adapt from Nvidia's example~\cite{nvidia_developers_image_2019}.
+The \emph{image processing} (Image) side task resizes an input image and adds a watermark, which we adapt from Nvidia's code~\cite{nvidia_developers_image_2019}.